Yog9/Employee-Directory/README.md

  * Enter the name of employee in the search box to filter the directory by employee name.

  ### Thoughts
- I need find different implementation  because the code is not DRY as it should be.
-Need to study more to refer the working examples of similar type of projects.I m still not sure how can I call an event listener on dynamically added elements.
+I need to find a different implementation because the code is redundant.
+Also, I need to refer some working examples of the similar type of projects to overcome the redundancy in the code.I am still not sure how can I use javascript to call an event listener on dynamically added elements.

 ### Built With
 * HTML5